 The UCLA Center for the Study of Women is an internationally recognized center for research on gender, sexuality, and women's issues and the first organized research unit of its kind in the University of California system.
 Though CSW is funded by the Division of Social Sciences, it serves the entire university.
 CSW is part of the Division’s commitment to gender equity and research parity at UCLA.
 Its mission is to develop and foster research, to facilitate productive scholarly relationships, and to aid recruitment and retention efforts.
 Established in 1984, it draws on the expertise of more than two hundred members from thirty-four departments and ten UCLA professional schools.
 CSW administers research grants for faculty and students; organizes research projects, conferences, seminars, and public lectures; and publishes newsletters and blogs that features research, conference reports, faculty profiles, and announcements.

-As part of the CSW 25th anniversary activities, we have created a short movie about the history and current activities of CSW.
+As part of the CSW 25th anniversary activities, we created a short movie about the history of CSW.
 You'll need Quicktime to view it.